Time arrow without past hypothesis: a toy model explanation: Time arrow without past hypothesis proof

 In this section we prove via a toy model that an entropic arrow of time can originate from expansion, and that this expansion can be implemented locally and reversibly.
-In the model remark \ref{periodic_entropy} does not apply because, although each configuration is finite, the state space itself is infinite, as configurations can grow.
-This is not surprising by itself: think of $\N$ the set of integers for instance.
+In this model Remark~\ref{periodic_entropy} does not apply because, although each configuration is finite, the state space itself is infinite, as configurations can grow.
+That Remark~\ref{periodic_entropy} can be circumvented in an infinite state space is not surprising by itself: think of $\N$ the set of integers for instance.
 Each number can be written with a finite number of digits, but the set itself is of course infinite, and it is easy to define a non-periodic bijection on the set:

-What is much less obvious is the existence of a reversible, causal, homogeneous, ultimately expanding dynamics on generic configurations.
+What is much less obvious and harder to prove is the existence of a time-reversible, causal, homogeneous, ultimately expanding dynamics on generic configurations.
+We do not know of another such model.